mobify/workshop--adaptivejs-site-1x/README.md

 #Step 8: Update the Homepage

 Now that you have experience with some of the basics, we work on the homepage.
-To start, add the content we want to the page.
+To start, we add the content we want to the page.

 ##Task